Blubberli/argmin2024-perspective/README.md

 ## Baseline

-The baseline is a simple SBERT-based retrieval system.
+We provide two baselines for the retrieval task.
+The first baseline is a simple BM25-based retrieval system.
+It uses the BM25 algorithm to retrieve the top-k arguments for a given query.
+The second baseline is a simple SBERT-based retrieval system.
 It uses the pre-trained SBERT model from the sentence-transformers library to encode the queries and the arguments.
 The retrieval is then performed by computing the cosine similarity between the query and the arguments.
 The top-k arguments are then returned as the retrieval results.
 There is no training involved in this baseline system.
+The predictions and the results of the baseline system for scenario 1 are stored in the `baseline` folder.

 ## Data